 The Council held its inaugural meeting on 27 March 2019 and meets between 2 and 4 times per year.
 The Council comprises nine members from the Australian government, business and industry, civil society groups and academia.
-Government representatives are the Australian Statistician, the Australian Information and Privacy Commissioner, and the Australian Chief Scientist.
-The Council’s members are appointed by the Government for two-year term.
+Government representatives are the Australian Statistician, the Information Commissioner and the Australian Chief Scientist.